Skip to main content

 Use these exact strings in the capabilities array:

-child_processchild_processRunning Git, npm, or other CLI tools
+child_processExposes the child_process module.Running Git, npm, or other CLI tools.

 Usage examples